-We have applied for and been granted a waiver to being PY 2020-2021, thereby extending the current year due to the coronavirus pandemic.
-During this time, we have been granted a total of \$1.8 million in funding to assist those residents that had been hardest hit by COVID-19.
+The HCDA was granted a waiver for PY 2020-2021, thereby extending the current year due to the coronavirus pandemic.
+During this time, we were granted a total of \$1.8 million in funding to assist those residents that had been hardest hit by COVID-19.